guardian/frontend/docs/experiments/swipe-ctas.md

 - Average page views per session increase by 1 with variant A (ears).
 - Average page views per session increase by 2 with variant B (bar).

+## Chris

+- Discoverability will increase by 1.5% with Ears and increase avaerage page views per session by 7%.
+- Discoverability will increase by 1% with Bar and increase avaerage page views per session by 5%.
+- We will receive feedback that you can't click on them

 # Summary